pubnub/pubnub-mcp-server/resources/sdk_docs/swift_files.md

 `
 ```

+Parameters
-- file
+- file (required)
-  - Type: PubNubFile
+  Type: PubNubFile
-  - Default: n/a
-  - File to download.
+  The file to download.
-- toFileURL
+- toFileURL (required)
-  - Type: URL
+  Type: URL
-  - Default: n/a
-  - Local destination path (not the generateFileDownloadURL result).
+  Destination file URL (not the URL from generateFileDownloadURL).
 - resumeData
-  - Type: Data?
+  Type: Data?
-  - Default: nil
+  Default: nil
-  - Data needed to resume a download.
+  Data to resume a paused download.
 - downloadTask
-  - Type: (HTTPFileDownloadTask) -> Void
+  Type: (HTTPFileDownloadTask) -> Void
-  - Default: { _ in }
+  Default: { _ in }
-  - Provides the running download task (URLSessionDownloadTask reference).
+  Provides the download task (references URLSessionDownloadTask).
 - completion
-  - Type: ((Result<(task: HTTPFileDownloadTask, file: PubNubLocalFile), Error>) -> Void)?
+  Type: ((Result<(task: HTTPFileDownloadTask, file: PubNubLocalFile), Error>) -> Void)?
-  - Default: n/a
-  - Result of the operation.
+  Async result of the call.

 ### Returns

-completion returns Result.

-#### Success

-Tuple of HTTPFileDownloadTask and the downloaded PubNubLocalFile. fileURL may differ from toFileURL if a file already exists at the destination.
+- Success: Tuple of HTTPFileDownloadTask and PubNubLocalFile. fileURL may differ from requested toFileURL if a file exists at that location.
+- Failure: Error.

 ```
 1class HTTPFileDownloadTask {